Code of Ethics For Counselors | Which Ethics and Why

-I also provide a 5 hour continuing education ethics “Avoiding Board Complaints” workshop.
-It is a unique opportunity to learn what not to do, but even more importantly what you CAN do to design your practice in a manner that minimizes the chances of some of the most common social worker, counselor and MFT code of ethics violations and licensing board complaints.
+I provide 20 case examples of boundary crossings and dual relationships through a unique workshop. –learn what not to do, but even more importantly what you CAN do to design your practice in a manner that minimizes the chances of some of the most common social worker, counselor and MFT code of ethics violations and licensing board complaints.

 A helpful starting point is this Art of Reading GA Board Rules.

 The Composite Board of PC, SW and MFT Code of Ethics is a 7 section rule chapter organized by ethical violations.
 All states that issue and regulate psychotherapy licenses address in state law or regulations the adoption of a code of ethics.